rongkangw/tp/docs/UserGuide.md

 * `f/` (from) represents the start date time and `t/` (to) the end date time of the event.
 * `DATE_TIME` must be in the following format: `DDMMYY HHMM` (24 hour)
 * `DETAILS` should be 500 characters or fewer.
-* If multiple `EVENT_ROLE`s are specified, the app displays them in alphabetical order.
+* If multiple `EVENT_ROLE` are specified, the app displays them in alphabetical order.
 * `EVENT_ROLE` should be 30 characters or fewer.
 * The new event will be added to the end of the list.